• Skip to primary navigation

 Semiwon Lotus Flower Festival

 Semiwon is a botanical garden in Gyeonggi-do, right on the outskirts of Seoul, dedicated solely to lotus flowers.
-When the flowers bloom in the summer, red and white lotus flowers will cover its waters and gardens.
+When the flowers bloom in the summer, red and white lotus flowers will cover the waters and gardens.
 There are lotus-themed events such as lotus drawing, tours, and face painting.
 This is a great summer day trip option for those in Seoul wanting to see lotus flowers.

 Herb Village lavender field